LCTT/TranslateProject/sources/share/20150114 What is a good IDE for C or C++ on Linux.md

 Finally, last for not least, [CodeLite][12] shows that you can take a traditional formula and still get something with its own feeling attached to it.
 If the interface really reminded me of Code::Blocks and Anjuta at first, I was just blown away by the extensive plugin library.
 Whether you want to diff a file, insert a copyright block, define an abbreviation, or push your work on Git, there is a plugin for you.
 If I had to nitpick, I would say that it lacks a few navigation shortcuts for my taste, but that's really it.

-最后，我希望that this list had you discover new IDEs for coding in your favorite language.
+最后，我希望这份清单that this list had you discover new IDEs for coding in your favorite language.
 While Code::Blocks remains my favorite, it has some serious challengers.
 Also we are far from covering all the ways to code in C/C++ using an IDE on Linux.
 So if you have another one to propose, let us know in the comments.
 Also if you would like me to cover IDEs for a different language next, also let us know in the comment section.

 --------------------------------------------------------------------------------